Page updated 14/1/2018

 Filmed at MGM Studios, California, USA.

-Irish politician to the British Parliament of the late 1800s fights for Home Rule, but his career is destroyed by the exposure of his affair with a married woman, Kitty O’Shea.
-This is the story of Charles Stewart Parnell, who helped the Irish tenant farmers during the land war of 1879-81 although his later Home Rule campaign is destroyed by his love for a married woman.
+An Irish politician is elected to the British Parliament in the late 1800s and fights for Home Rule for Ireland, but his career is destroyed by the exposure of his affair with a married woman, Kitty O’Shea.
+This is the story of Charles Stewart Parnell, who helped the Irish tenant farmers during the Land War of 1879-81 although his later Home Rule campaign is destroyed by his love for a married woman.

 “Parnell & The Englishwoman” (1991) (240 mins) TV mini-series (4 episodes).